National conventions for writing telephone numbers: Ireland

-Note: These special rate numbers are not reachable from outside Ireland and should never be presented as +353 1800 or +353 1550 etc. as this would result in a connection to an unrelated Dublin landline in the +353 1 BBB BBBB range.
+Note: These special rate numbers are not reachable from outside Ireland.

 Italy

 Phone numbers in Italy have variable length.
 There's no well established convention about how to group digits or which symbol to use, but this is hardly an issue since all the digits are always dialed.

 Netherlands

-Since 10 October 1995 (Operation Decibel) all telephone numbers in the Netherlands are 10 digits long (including the trunk prefix '0').
+Since 10 October 1995 (Operation Decibel) all telephone numbers in the Netherlands have ten digits (including the trunk prefix '0').
 The area code ('A') is commonly separated with a dash ('-') and sometimes a space from the subscriber's number ('B').
 Alternatively, the area code (including the trunk prefix) can be enclosed in parentheses.